narendrasinghdangi/narendrasinghdangi/README.md

 ---

 ## Education

-**Bachelor of Technology in Data Science and Artificial Intelligence**<br>
-Indian Institute of Information Technology, Dharwad (2020 – 2024)
+### Bachelor of Technology in Data Science and Artificial Intelligence from Indian Institute of Information Technology, Dharwad (2020 – 2024)

 # Skills 💻 Tech Stack: